bostonadam525/MLOps-and-LLMOps-for-Data-Science/DSPy_Stuff/README.md

   * This blogpost entitled [DSPy: In-Context Learning for Extreme Multi-Label Classification](https://training.continuumlabs.ai/knowledge/retrieval-augmented-generation/dspy-in-context-learning-for-extreme-multi-label-classification) by Continuum Labs is another excellent resource.

-# Unsupervised vs. Semi-Supervised vs. Self-Supervised Learning
+# Comparing Unsupervised vs. Semi-Supervised vs. Self-Supervised Learning
 * These concepts are all machine learning frameworks but are related to DSPy which is why they are here.
 * All 3 frameworks can be used for information extraction, classification, and working with data that is either unlabeled or partially labeled.
 * Generally speaking, Unsupervised and Self-Supervised Learning are often used for generating labels for training Supervised Machine Learning algorithms.